dohoang1102/BobbleMonkey/README.md

 Demo
 ----

-Me performing a demo on YouTube: http://www.youtube.com/watch?v=tRVsehG0Sxk
+Me performing a demo on YouTube: http://www.youtube.com/watch?v=tRVsehG0Sxk (Watch it full-screen and in HD because the recording is awkward)

 Minimum Requirements
 --------------------